-Reduce impacts from flooding,; encourage efficient stormwater management,; and ensure that protect and preserve the City of Tumwater's the groundwater.-of Tumwater is protected and preserved.
+Reduce impacts from flooding.; encourage efficient stormwater management.; and ensure that protect and preserve the City of Tumwater's the groundwater. - of Tumwater is protected and preserved.

-Policiesy Objective Ensure that new development is in conformance conforms withto -6.1the requirements and standards of the North Thurston Groundwater Protection Plan the Northern Thurston Groundwater Protection Plan.
-6.2Ensure that new development is in conformance with requirements and standards of the Thurston County Drainage Design and Erosion Control Manual, as amended.
-6.3 Use low impact development standards the Thurston County Drainage Design and Erosion Control Manual and the low impact development requirements in State law.
-Ensure coordination with the Percival Creek Comprehensive Drainage 6.4Basin Plan.
-Follow the recommendations of the Salmon Creek Comprehensive 6.5Drainage Basin Plan and keep the development regulations for high groundwater flooding hazards for both the City of Tumwater and Thurston County consistent.
-6.6 Ensure that new development is in conformance with aquifer protection standards of the City of Tumwater Conservation Element and development regulations.
+- 6.2 Ensure that new development is in conformance with requirements and standards of the Thurston County Drainage Design and Erosion Control Manual, as amended. - 6.3 Use low impact development standards the Thurston County Drainage Design and Erosion Control Manual and the low impact development requirements in State law. - 6.4 Ensure coordination with the Percival Creek Comprehensive Drainage Basin Plan. - 6.5 Follow the recommendations of the Salmon Creek Comprehensive Drainage Basin Plan and keep the development regulations for high groundwater flooding hazards for both the City of Tumwater and Thurston County consistent. - 6.6 Ensure that new development is in conformance with aquifer protection standards of the City of Tumwater Conservation Element and development regulations.